 Hey, all you steak lovers, this filet mignon with peppercorn sauce is something you have to make….like right now.
 No waiting for another day.
-This peppercorn sauce is killer.
+And, this peppercorn sauce is killer.
 Your steak will love it.

 I want seconds!